percona/k8spg-docs/docs/telemetry.md

 The landing page for this service, [check.percona.com](https://check.percona.com/), explains what this service is.

-You can disable sending telemetry to [check.percona.com](https://check.percona.com/) with a special option when installing the Operator:
+You can disable telemetry with a special option when installing the Operator:

 * if you [install the Operator with helm](helm.md), use the following installation command: